Cold War (1953–1962): Mutual assured destruction

 An important part of developing stability was based on the concept of Mutual assured destruction (MAD).
 While the Soviets acquired atomic weapons in 1949, it took years for them to reach parity with the United States.
 In the meantime, the Americans developed the hydrogen bomb, which the Soviets matched during the era of Khrushchev.
 New methods of delivery such as Submarine-launched ballistic missiles and Intercontinental ballistic missiles with MIRV warheads meant that both superpowers could easily devastate the other, even after attack by an enemy.

 This fact often made leaders on both sides extremely reluctant to take risks, fearing that some small flare-up could ignite a war that would wipe out all of human civilization.
 Nonetheless, leaders of both nations pressed on with military and espionage plans to prevail over the other side.
 At the same time, different avenues were pursued to try to advance their causes; these began to encompass athletics (with the Olympics becoming a battleground between ideologies as well as athletes) and culture (with respective countries supporting pianists, chess players, and movie directors).

 One of the most important forms of nonviolent competition was the space race.
-The Soviets jumped out to an early lead in 1957 with the launching of Sputnik, the first artificial satellite, followed by the first manned flight.
+The Soviets jumped out to an early lead in 1957 with the launching of Sputnik, the first artificial satellite, followed by the first crewed flight.
 The success of the Soviet space program was a great shock to the United States, which had believed itself to be ahead technologically.
 The ability to launch objects into orbit was especially ominous because it showed Soviet missiles could target anywhere on the planet.